-Angles are effective when designing decks, as a simple reorientation increases depth, while forming sight lines towards key focal points.
-From a construction perspective, angles are more complex, and on large sites, the setting out of long outlines requires skill, experience and patience.
+Angles are effective when designing decks, as a simple reorientation increases depth, while reiterating sightlines towards key focal points.
+From a construction perspective, angles are far more complex, and on large sites, the setting out of long outlines requires skill, experience and patience.
 Curves are all the more intricate to design and build; as each board is set out varyingly, we position the deck across a curved pattern, redraw on the wood, and trim the edges with a jigsaw.

 9 with stone